-The shell path for a user in OSX is a set of locations in the filing system whereby the user can use certain applications, commands and programs without the need to specify the full path to that command or program in the Terminal.
-This will work in all OSX operating systems; El Capitan, Yosemite, Mavericks and Lion.
+The shell path for a user in macOS or OSX is a set of locations in the filing system whereby the user has permissions to use certain applications, commands and programs without the need to specify the full path to that command or program in the Terminal.
+This will work in macOS Mojave, Sierra and all older OSX operating systems; El Capitan, Yosemite, Mavericks and Lion.

 You can find out whats in your path by launching Terminal in Applications/Utilities and entering: